opensearch-project/documentation-website/_opensearch/snapshots/sm-api.md

 `current_state` | The current state of the state machine that runs snapshot creation/deletion as described above.
 `trigger.time` | The next creation/deletion execution time in milliseconds since the epoch.
 `latest_execution` | Describes the latest creation/deletion execution.
 `latest_execution.status` | The execution status of the latest creation/deletion.
-Possible values are:<br> `IN_PROGRESS`: snapshot creation/deletion has started. <br> `SUCCESS`: snapshot creation/deletion has finished successfully. <br> `RETRYING`: The creation/deletion attempt has failed.
+Possible values are:<br> `IN_PROGRESS`: Snapshot creation/deletion has started. <br> `SUCCESS`: Snapshot creation/deletion has finished successfully. <br> `RETRYING`: The creation/deletion attempt has failed.
 It will be retried three times. <br> `FAILED`: The creation/deletion attempt failed after three retries.
 End the current execution period and go to the next execution period. <br> `TIME_LIMIT_EXCEEDED`: The creation/deletion time exceeded the time_limit set in the policy.
 End the current execution period and go to the next execution period.
 `latest_execution.start_time` | The start time of the latest execution in milliseconds since the epoch.
 `latest_execution.end_time` | The end time of the latest execution in milliseconds since the epoch.
-`latest_execution.info.message` | User-friendly message describing the status of the latest execution.
+`latest_execution.info.message` | A user-friendly message describing the status of the latest execution.
 `latest_execution.info.cause` | Contains the failure reason if the latest execution fails.
 `retry.count` | The number of remaining execution retry attempts.